ThatCoolCoder/tinyinstallj/README.md

 #### Before 1st release:

 - Create .lnk files on windows
-- Put icon not in /usr/bin on linux
-- Delete icon in uninstaller (maybe just delete a dir containing things)
-- On Linux, detect if it's being run not in a terminal and open it in a terminal
+- On Linux, detect if it's being run not in a terminal and open it in a terminal (just needs debugging)
 - On Linux, make pin to taskbar work - currently pins java installation which is not right

 #### Further in future: